GetLuna/Luna/README.md

 # Luna 1.0 "Aero" RC

 ## About
 Luna is an open source board software app released under the GPLv3 license.
 The goal of this project is to be light and small, yet fully functional for a good board.
 Everything else is up to plugins.
+Luna is the successor to ModernBB, and allows users to upgrade from ModernBB 3.7 just as easy ModernBB-updates where.

 ## Requirements
  - A webserver